-Previous winners from 2015 to 2021 are Joseph Amayga, MPP Class of 2011, Anne-Marie Kortas, MPP Class of 2014, Camilo Sánchez Meertens, MPP Class of 2014, Monica Wills Silva (MPP 2014), Besa Shahini, MPP class of 2009, Damian Boeselager, MPP Class of 2018, and Alexander Busold and Laura Franken, MPP Class of 2016, and Jeff Kwasi Klein, MPP Class of 2017, and Alejandra Lead Vallejo MPP class of 2012.
+Previous winners from 2015 to 2022 are Joseph Amayga, MPP Class of 2011, Anne-Marie Kortas, MPP Class of 2014, Camilo Sánchez Meertens, MPP Class of 2014, Monica Wills Silva (MPP 2014), Besa Shahini, MPP class of 2009, Damian Boeselager, MPP Class of 2018, Alexander Busold and Laura Franken, MPP Class of 2016, and Jeff Kwasi Klein, MPP Class of 2017, and Alejandra Lead Vallejo MPP class of 2012.
 Joseph Amayga was honored for his outstanding efforts in economic development and public health in Sierra Leone, while Anne-Marie Kortas has invested a significant amount of energy into the resettlement and integration of Syrian refugees in German Society.
 Camilo Sánchez Meertens was recognised for his part in developing and implementing health care strategies that were integral to the Colombian peace process.
 Monica Wills Silva (MPP 2014) won the Award for her work as a Senior Advisor at The Behavioural Insights Team, where she worked with evidence-based approaches which help improve public policy outcomes.
 Besa Shahini was honoured with the 2019 Alumni Achievement Award for her outstanding service and engagement for the common good as Minister for Education, Sport and Youth in Albania.
 Damian Boeselager won the award in 2020 for demonstrating a commitment to active engagement for the common good as Member of the European Parliament and co-founder of the grassroots pan-European party Volt.
 Alexander Busold and Laura Franken were recognized for their leadership in founding the Her.Tietz initiative, which aims to promote a wider understanding of the origins of the Hertie name, raise awareness of the antisemitic repressions against the Tietz family and the "aryanisation" of the Hermann Tietz Department Stores, and contribute to an active commemoration of victims of the Holocaust.
 Jeff Kwasi Klein is the 2022 winner, recognised for his outstanding efforts in fighting racism as well as structural and systemic discrimination.

 Nomination and selection process